Thinkwise/docs/docs/sf/iterations.md

 ## Attachments

-To supplement the description of business processes, attachments can be added.
+To supplement the description of business iterations, attachments can be added.
 These attachments will be stored in the database.

 ## Linked requirements and linked work